Coronavirus and Cybersecurity Attacks: What You Need to Know

 Coronavirus is here and cybersecurity attacks are on the rise!
 Here’s what you need to know about the latest scammer attacks, and how you can prevent you or your company from being a pawn in this game.

-It has been reported by Check Point cybersecurity, that over 4,000 coronavirus-related domains have been registered since the beginning of 2020.
-In the same report, we’re able to see that 3% of the newly registered domains are malicious, and another 5% are suspicious.
+Check Point cybersecurity reported that over 4,000 coronavirus-related domains are active since the beginning of 2020.
+In the same report, 3% of the newly registered domains are malicious.
+Another 5% are suspicious.
 According to Check Point, 3% may seem like a low figure, but it means that coronavirus-related domains are 50% more likely to be malicious than any other domain registered during that same period.

 It’s common for malicious scammers to go in full affect during a national crisis, and the coronavirus epidemic is no different.
-As the outbreak is making its way through all nations, computer users will be targeted more frequently.
+As the outbreak is making its way through all nations, computer users are the target.

 People need to stay vigilant as malicious hackers will be in full force right now attempting to take advantage of insecure networks.
 Also, many companies are allowing people to work from home and using VPN’s.
-Company VPN’s should be verified prior to allowing users to access the internal networks.
+Verification of Company VPN’s should be in place before allowing users to access the internal networks.

 The different types of attacks that malicious hackers are taking advantage of during the coronavirus outbreak are: